 English minors take at least 18 hours of English electives with a grade of C or better beyond completion of the freshman composition requirement of their major.
 Of these hours, at least six must be at the 4000 level; these must be completed in residence.
+No more than six hours may be linguistics classes, i.e., classes which count toward the linguistics minor.
 Students should consult the English major advisor to plan a minor program which will complement their major studies and career interests.